 Capital gains is a special, generally lower, category of taxes imposed at the time a security is sold and based on the amount by which that security has gained value.
 This is distinct from income taxes, which are imposed on money earned from salary and wages.
 (Put another way, the income tax is imposed on labor, the capital gains tax is imposed on investments.)
 For example, when someone sells stocks, the money that they earn off that sale triggers capital gains taxes.

 The capital gains tax applies only to the profits by selling assets.
 The value of the asset when you first bought or acquired it is called its “original cost basis.”
 The IRS then calculates your profits by subtracting the proceeds of the sale from the asset’s original cost basis.
 Capital gains taxes are then applied to those profits.

-A few years later Robert sells his investment in ABC Co.
-When he sells the shares they are worth $35 each.
-As a result, Robert gets $35,000 from his sale (the proceeds).
+A few years later, Robert sells his investment in ABC Co.
+When he sells the shares, they are worth $35 each.
+As a result, Robert gets $35,000 from his sale, which are the proceeds.

-Robert pays capital gains taxes on his profits from this sale, and his income bracket makes his tax rate 15 percent.
+Robert pays capital gains taxes on his profits from the sale, and his income bracket makes his tax rate 15 percent.
 As a result he pays the following in taxes: